Praqma/git-metrics/README.md

 * To _save data_ use without plot and pipe to file for csv format: `git_metrics.py release-lead-time <path_to_git-repo> > my-csv-file.csv`
 * Use plot command to plot existing csv files, e.g. `git_metrics.py plot --release-lead-time my-csv-file.csv`
 * `batch` (undocumented)

+## Developer information

+Run the self-tests using pytest:

+    pytest -v